 Pokémon SP: A special Pokémon trained by a particular Trainer, with a symbol in its name to show its owner.
-A Zapdos & card has a different name from a Zapdos card, because Zapdos & is a Team Galactic's Pokémon and the & is part of the name.
+A Zapdos @ card has a different name from a Zapdos card because Zapdos @ is a Team Galactic's Pokémon and the @ is part of the name.

-Pokémon Tool: A type of Trainer card that is similar to an Item card but is attached to your Pokémon when you play it.
-Each Pokémon can have only 1 Pokémon Tool attached at a time.
+Pokémon Tool: A special kind of Trainer card (an Item) you can attach to your Pokémon to help you.
+Each Pokémon can have only 1 Pokémon Tool attached at any time.